 We’re going to be busy this term!
 You can follow some of our progress on the Glasllwch Twitter page: @GlasllwchP

-The following information about Year Four may be helpful.
+The following information about Year 4 may be helpful.
 Any unexpected changes or updates to the following information will be communicated through SeeSaw or Twitter.

 Thank you for your continued support with your child’s reading.
 The key to success in reading is to read as often as possible and it is so important that your child reads at home as well as in school.

 Spellings will be sent out on a Friday, via Seesaw/Spelling Shed, ready for testing the following Friday.
 In some cases, spellings may be targeted to groups or individuals, depending on what we feel is the most beneficial.
 Accurate spelling is important for children’s writing development and practising spellings at home makes a big difference to children’s writing within the classroom!
 We encourage the “look-cover-write-check” method for learning spellings.

 P.E. lessons are on a Wednesday morning (outside) and a Friday morning (inside).
-Please ensure that the children come to school in appropriate kit on these days, in particular a warm kit for games outside during the winter months.
+Please ensure that the children come to school in appropriate PE kit in on these days, in particular a warm kit for games outside during the winter months.
 The children will be reminded of the school health and safety policy of no jewellery being worn during these lessons.
-If your child is unable to take out their earrings, please provide plasters in their PE bag.
+If your child is unable to take out their earrings, please provide plasters.